Computing Facilities means:

 Users means all people authorised to use the Computing Facilities for any purpose, including but not limited to students, staff, visitors to the University and members of partner organisations.

 2.1 This Regulation is one of a number of regulations, policies, codes and guidelines which form part of the University’s Information Security framework.
-This Regulation is intended to protect the Computing Facilities against unauthorised access, misuse and harm and promote effective and secure communication when using the Computing Facilities and to ensure the University fulfils its statutory and legal obligations.
+This Regulation is intended to protect the Computing Facilities against unauthorised access, misuse and harm and promote effective and secure communication when using the Computing Facilities.

 IMPLEMENTATION OF THE REGULATION